-The Group measures AFS financial assets at fair value at each reporting date.
-Also, fair values of loans and receivables, other financial liabilities and investment properties are disclosed in Notes 13 and 26.
+The Group measures financial assets at FVOCI and FVTPL at fair values at each reporting date.
+Also, fair values of loans and receivables, other financial liabilities and non-financial assets measured at cost such as investment properties are disclosed in Note 12.